How you can help your crew

 In our Waste Prevention Plan (opens in a new window), we said we would run a behaviour change campaign to encourage north Londoners to recycle more and better.
 The result is our flagship campaign, Together We Recycle.

-The Together We Recycle advertisements will be displayed on bus stops and on social media.
-We have also produced individual leaflets for each crew which are being sent to households in their area.
+The Together We Recycle advertisements have been publicised on bus stops, billboards and on social media.
+We have also produced individual leaflets for each crew which were sent to households in their area.

-What makes this campaign unique is that it shows real north London recycling crew loaders and drivers at work sharing their own words about what it means to them to reduce waste, recycle well and protect our resources.
+What makes this campaign unique is that it shows real north London recycling crew loaders, drivers and sorting staff at work sharing their own words about what it means to them to reduce waste, recycle well and protect our resources.
 The cinematic style of the photography, which was all taken 'on the job' in the crew's respective boroughs, paints the crew as 'household heroes' with the admirable superpower of keeping our boroughs green and helping create a circular economy.